RubysWork/15-466-f23-base1/README.md

 **STEP5 Draw**
 Use ppu.background[x + PPU466::BackgroundWidth * y] = 0b0000000000000000 to draw background, use ppu.background_position to decide the background position.
 Use ppu.sprites to draw sprites.
+My blocks can't just be 8x8 pixels, overwise it would be too small.
+So I drew 4 consecutive block sprites as a complete block, and put them in a array to move them more convenience.

 see my fancy character: [link](data/)